Budget Templates

 #goal

-directive in a category, the indicator for that category will be based on the total balance compared to the amount set in the#template
+directive in a category, the goal indicator for that category will be based on the goal, not the templates. - The

 #goal